Professor Rob Hyndman

 - Hyndman, RJ, XA Lin, and P Pinson (2018).
 Visualizing Big Energy Data: Solutions for This Crucial Component of Data Analysis.
 IEEE Power and Energy Magazine 16(3), 18–25. https://robjhyndman.com/publications/visualizing-big-energy-data/

-- Ben Taieb, S., JW Taylor and RJ Hyndman (2017) Hierarchical Probabilistic Forecasting of Electricity Demand with Smart Meter Data. https://robjhyndman.com/publications/hpf-electricity/
+- * Souhaib Ben Taieb, James W Taylor, Rob J Hyndman (2020) Hierarchical Probabilistic Forecasting of Electricity Demand with Smart Meter Data.
+J American Statistical Association. https://robjhyndman.com/publications/hpf-electricity/